Become a Paid Speaker: 4 Ways to Monetise Your Message

 1. Speaking your way into leadership roles.

-Strong communicators are often selected for leadership roles, over people who lack that same confidence.
-If you’re able to speak, you can more effectively demonstrate your abilities, and naturally gain more authority.
+Strong communicators often have an edge over equally qualified or experienced colleagues, because if you’re able to speak, you can more effectively demonstrate your abilities, and naturally gain more authority.

-For anyone in the corporate world, career progression is a fast track to increased income.
+For anyone in the corporate world, career progression is the surest way to increased income.

 To ensure your leadership potential stands out from the crowd, you should be consistently:

 Consider the financial impact of this.
 For instance, if a promotion adds £10k to your total salary, then over the next 3–5 years, that’s an additional £30-50k.
-You’re not necessarily becoming a paid speaker, but you’ll be paid more on account of your speaking ability.
+You’re not becoming a “paid speaker”, but you’ll be paid more on account of your ability to speak.

 Looked at this way, developing your public speaking skills can be a no-brainer investment.